Triangle

 • cosmology and the early universe

-• logical reasoning and analysis
+• Logical reasoning and analysis

-• communicating with clarity
+• Presentation and communication with clarity

 Research Excellence Framework 2021

-• The school was placed in the top 3 for quality of research environment across all mathematical sciences units in the UK
+• The School of Mathematical Sciences was placed in the top 3 for quality of research environment across all mathematical sciences units in the UK, with 97% of the research outputs rated as 'world-leading' or 'internationally excellent'

 Why choose this course?